 Progress of cross validation implementation (recommendation 6 and 7 WRT report).

-Review compliance enforcement actions and (recommendation 4 WRT report).
+Review compliance enforcement actions, structure and processes (recommendation 4 WRT report).

 Availability of transparent data concerning enforcement of contractual obligations of Whois.

 Assess the value and timing of RDAP as a replacement protocol.

+To the extent time and bandwidth permit, evaluate the effectiveness of any other steps ICANN has taken to implement recommendations 3-11 of the WRT report.

 Ensure no duplication of work that is the responsibility of the RDS PDP WG.